 The implementation of the six refined HCT alternatives is currently phased in three stages: short-term (1-5 years), medium-term (5-15 years) and long-term improvements (15+ years).
-This section describes the recommended capital funding sources for each implementation phase by HCT alternatives mode, taking into consideration the most promising sources and identifying a contribution range for each of the funding sources.
+This section describes the recommended capital funding sources for each implementation phase by HCT alternatives mode taking into consideration the most promising sources.
 The potential operating funding sources are also described.